+ance for the needs of the waiver participant (select one):

+he following standard included under the state plan

-The e following standard included under the state plan
+he following standard included under the state plan

-Sel ect one:
+elect one:

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

 A percentage of the FBR, which is less than 300%

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

 Specify:

-The e following dollar amount
+he following dollar amount

-• cify dollar amount: If this amount changes, this item will be revised.
+pecify dollar amount: If this amount changes, this item will be revised.

-The e following formula is used to determine the needs allowance:
+he following formula is used to determine the needs allowance:

-Spe ecify:
+pecify:

+Other

 ii.
-Allowance for the spouse only (select one):
+Allowance for the spouse only (select one): Not Applicable The state provides an allowance for a spouse who does not meet the definition of a community spouse in

-The state provides an allowance for a spouse who does not meet the definition of a community spouse in \$1924 of the Act.
+The state provides an allowance for a spouse who does not meet the definition of a community spouse in

+§1924 of the Act.
 Describe the circumstances under which this allowance is provided:

+Specify:

 Specify the amount of the allowance (select one):

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

 The amount is determined using the following formula:

-iii.
+Specify:

+Бресцу.

 Allowance for the family (select one):

 Not Applicable (see instructions)

 AFDC need standard

 Medically needy income standard

 The following dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a

+family of the same size used to determine eligibility under the state's approved AFDC plan or the medically

+needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.

 The amount is determined using the following formula:

+Specify:

+Other

+Specify: